-In addition to the proposed project perimeter landscape setbacks along Lurin, Cole, and Mariposa Avenues, there will be 20 feet of landscaped parkway on the Lurin Avenue right-of-way, 10 feet of landscaped parkway on the Cole Avenue right-of-way, and 10 feet of landscaped parkway on the Mariposa Avenue right-of-way.
+The request for reduced project perimeter landscape setback with walls and fences is consistent with adjacent development under construction to the east that was approved with a 5-foot perimeter landscape setback.
+In addition to the proposed 10-foot to 16-foot perimeter landscape setbacks, there will be 5 feet to 18 feet of landscaped parkway in the Lurin Avenue right-of-way.
 This helps reduce the visual effect of the reduced project perimeter landscape setbacks, and allows the combined landscaped areas to soften the perimeter walls.